amethyst-framework/amethyst/README.md

 # Amethyst [![Build Status](https://travis-ci.org/Codcore/Amethyst.svg)](https://travis-ci.org/Codcore/Amethyst)

 Amethyst is a web framework written in [Crystal](https://github.com/manastech/crystal) language.
-The goals of Amethyst are to be fast and user-friendly as Rails.
+The goals of Amethyst are to be fast as Node.js and comfortable as Rails.
 Note, Amethyst is at early stage of developing, so a lot of features are missing yet.
 However, it works :).
 Why I called my web framework "Amethyst" ?
 Because Crystal  has a light purple color at GitHub like [amethyst gemstone](http://en.wikipedia.org/wiki/Amethyst).

 For now, next things are implemented:
 - class-based controllers with actions
 - middleware support
 - simple routing
+- and some new features in new release that coming soon!

 [Here are benchmarking results](https://gist.github.com/Codcore/0c7a331b69eed542fb78)